joostjor/joostjor.github.io/index.md

 ## Hi there!
 I am a Ph.D.
 Candidate at [Eindhoven University of Technology](https://www.tue.nl/en/) in the Stochastics Group since the summer of 2018, where I work under the supervision of [Dr. Júlia Komjáthy](https://www.win.tue.nl/~jkomjath/) and [Prof. Dr. Remco van der Hofstad](https://www.win.tue.nl/~rhofstad/).
-My position is funded by [NWO Science](https://www.narcis.nl/research/RecordID/OND1367443) and I am affiliated to NWO Zwaartekracht grant [NETWORKS](https://thenetworkcenter.nl/).
+My position is funded by [NWO Science](https://www.narcis.nl/research/RecordID/OND1367443).

 The main focus of my Ph.D. is on *distances* in Random Graphs, and in particular *Preferential Attachment Models*.
 While my work is mostly theoretical, applications can be found in e.g. spreading of epidemics, fake news, and computer viruses.